eriklupander/pathtracer-ocl/README.md

 ### Teapot
 The classic.
 Here a 1280x960 render using 2048 samples:
 ![Teapot](images/teapot-hires.png)
-_(Due to a single naive bounding box around all ~6500 triangles, rendering this image was extremely slow, about 7.5 hours on a MacBook Pro 2014)_
+_(Due to a single naive bounding box around all ~6500 triangles, rendering this image was extremely slow, about 7.5 hours on a MacBook Pro 2014)_.
+After adding a BVH with 500 triangles per node, the rendering went down to 1h42m.
+A render with about 75 triangles per node seems to be optimal in this scene, TBD full render!

 ### Depth of Field
 Depth-of-field effect is accomplished through casting a standard camera->pixel ray into the scene, and then creating a new "focal point" by using focal distance (distance to a point along camera ray).
 A new random origin point is then randomly picked around the camera origin with r==aperture and a _new_ ray is cast from the new camera through the focal point, resulting in objects not near the focal point to appear increasingly out-of focus.